Nef vector bundles on a projective space with first Chern class three: Introduction

 Anghel-Manolache \cite{MR3119690} and Sierra-Ugaglia \cite{MR3120618} classified globally generated vector bundles on a projective space with first Chern class three.
 Since global generation implies nefness, Theorem~\ref{c_1=3c_2<8} is a generalization of their results.
 We also note that Langer \cite{MR1633159} classified smooth Fano $4$-folds with adjunction theoretic scroll structure and $b_2=2$; his classification includes that of nef and big rank $2$ bundles with $c_1=3$ on $\mathbb{P}^2$ and $\mathbb{P}^3$.

-As in the proof in the case where $c_1\leq 2$ in \cite{resolution}, the main feature of our proof of Theorem~\ref{c_1=3c_2<8} is an application of the spectral sequence deduced in \cite[Theorem 1]{MR3275418} from Bondal's theorem~\cite[Theorem 6.2]{MR992977}.
-Besides this spectral sequence, some of key ingredients of our proof are the Riemann-Roch formula, the Kawamata-Viehweg vanishing theorem~\cite{MR0675204} \cite{MR0667459}, and the non-negativity of Chern classes of nef vector bundles (see, e.g., \cite[Theorem 8.2.1]{MR2095472}).
+As in the proof in case $c_1\leq 2$ in \cite{resolution}, the main feature of our proof of Theorem~\ref{c_1=3c_2<8} is an application of the spectral sequence deduced in \cite[Theorem 1]{MR3275418} from Bondal's theorem~\cite[Theorem 6.2]{MR992977}.
+Besides this spectral sequence, some of the key ingredients of our proof are the Riemann-Roch formula, the Kawamata-Viehweg vanishing theorem~\cite{MR0675204} \cite{MR0667459}, and the non-negativity of Chern classes of nef vector bundles (see, e.g., \cite[Theorem 8.2.1]{MR2095472}).

-Whereas global generation implies nefness, the converse is not true in general; indeed, the (scheme-theoretic) support of the cokernel of the evaluation map $H^0(\mathcal{E})\otimes \mathcal{O}\to \mathcal{E}$ in the cases (14), (16), and (17) in Theorem~\ref{c_1=3c_2<8} is, respectively, a point $w$, a cubic curve $E$, and the whole $\mathbb{P}^2$.
-In fact, the first case (14) comes from the following proposition.
+Whereas global generation implies nefness, the converse is not true in general; indeed, the (scheme-theoretic) support of the cokernel of the evaluation map $H^0(\mathcal{E})\otimes \mathcal{O}\to \mathcal{E}$ in cases (14), (16), and (17) in Theorem~\ref{c_1=3c_2<8} is, respectively, a point $w$, a cubic curve $E$, and the whole $\mathbb{P}^2$.
+(If there exists an example in case (18), its corresponding support is also the whole $\mathbb{P}^2$.
+Hence examples in cases (18), (19), or (20) shall be also nef but non-globally generated if they exist.)
+In fact, the evaluation map in case (14) fits in the exact sequence in the following proposition.

 \begin{prop} Given an integer $r\geq 2$ and a point $w$ in a projective plane $\mathbb{P}^2$, there exists a vector bundle $\mathcal{E}$ fitting in an exact sequence

 where $k(w)$ denotes the residue field of the point $w$.
 Moreover a vector bundle $\mathcal{E}$ fitting in the sequence above is nef but non-globally generated with $c_1=3$ and $c_2=8$. \end{prop}